binoyskumar92/springboot-mongodb/README.md

 7. **Retrieve Person Information**

-    Use the `getPersonStartWith` method to retrieve data.
+    Use the `getPersonByPersonId` or `getPersonStartWith`(uses regex) method to retrieve data.
 Just pass the `personId` retrieved from the previous step.

 Happy coding with Spring Data!